Navigating Family Anxiety: A Neuroscientific Approach to Optimizing Peace Amidst Chaos

 2. Recognize how past experiences shape your current perceptions of family interactions.

-3. Work on addressing unresolved childhood issues through therapy or self-reflection.
+3. Work on addressing unresolved childhood issues through professional support or self-reflection.

 4. Develop new, healthier patterns of interaction with family members.